Ask 100 writers how to write more effectively and you’ll get at least 101 different pieces of advice.

 And because they’re on holiday, they’re in a slightly more forgiving and tolerant mood.

-They’re likely to be less picky and more inclined to give the writer the benefit of the doubt, because that’s what you do when you’re reading for entertainment and sitting on a beach, all chilled out.
+They’re likely to be less picky and more inclined to give the writer the benefit of the doubt.
+After all, that’s what you do when you’re reading for entertainment and sitting on a beach, all chilled out.

 Hard-pressed business person